Sleep Hygiene

 Set an alarm every morning,

-this only confuses your sleep cycle.
-Going to sleep earlier than usual when
+Do not take naps and don’t sleep in.
+This only confuses your sleep cycle.
+Also, going to sleep earlier than usual when

 Turn down the screen brightness on

-making your body think that it is the middle of the day.
-Set your phone,
+your devices three hours before bed.
+Bright light from your phone and TV makes your brain think that it is the middle of the day.
+So, set your phone,

 can also program your cellphone to reduce the amount of blue light it emits two

-have been shown to dysregulate sleep in a dose dependent manner.
+No caffeine, THC, or alcohol.
+Each has been shown to dysregulate sleep, and reduce REM/dream sleep in a dose dependent manner.

 videogames two hours before bed.
 Watching violent or suspenseful content will